 However, James is likely still able to live it up off “King of Queens” residuals from reruns on TBS and TV Land.

 After Emmy Rossum publicly feuded with her network in 2016, the co-star of “Shameless” is now earning the same amount as William H. Macy — aka her TV dad, Frank Gallagher.

 Both Rossum and Macy are taking in $350,000 per episode, which could prove to be a lucrative income strategy in the long term once this show hits syndication with more than nine seasons under its belt.

 Allowing viewers to catch up with Rory and Lorelai in 2016, “Gilmore Girls” was one of the first shows to hop on the latest trend of resurrecting beloved classics for the modern age.

 The stars of “Gilmore Girls” made $750,000 per episode for the reboot on Netflix, according to a report from Variety, which made them the highest-paid actors on any television drama for that year.

 ‘Game of Thrones’ Royalties

 The King of the North is pretty rich in real life, too.
-Kit Harrington — the actor behind Jon Snow — and his “Game of Thrones” cohorts are raking in up to $500,000 per episode, according to Variety, which will make their paychecks even fatter for every syndicated stream of their tales in Westeros.
+Kit Harrington — the actor behind Jon Snow — and his “Game of Thrones” cohorts raked in up to $500,000 per episode, according to Variety, which will make their paychecks even fatter for every syndicated stream of their tales in Westeros.